Chart Color Schemes

 Health performance in Kingscliff is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

 Kingscliff faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.
-The rate of private health cover is high at approximately 56% of the total population (~4921 people), compared to 49.3% across Rest of NSW.
+The rate of private health cover is high at approximately 56%, covering about 5,073 people, compared to 50.2% across the Rest of NSW.

-The most common medical conditions are arthritis, impacting 9.8% of residents, and asthma, affecting 7.7%.
-A total of 66.6% of residents declare themselves completely clear of medical ailments, compared to 64.2% across Rest of NSW.
-The area has 27.5% of residents aged 65 and over (2401 people), which is higher than the 26.1% in Rest of NSW.
+The most common medical conditions are arthritis and asthma, affecting 9.8 and 7.7% of residents respectively.
+Sixty-six point six percent of residents declare themselves completely clear of medical ailments, compared to 64.2% across the Rest of NSW.
+The area has 27.4% of residents aged 65 and over (2,466 people), higher than the 26.1% in the Rest of NSW.
 Health outcomes among seniors are above average, performing better than the general population in health metrics.

 Frequently Asked Questions - Health